vmware-archive/vra-api-samples-for-postman/API Tips/README.md

 # vRealize Automation API - Tips

-Most of the vRealize Automation APIs are required some sort of authentication token.
+Most of the vRealize Automation APIs require some sort of authentication token.
 They also support paging, sorting and filtering.

 ## Available Use Cases